wontothree/wontothree.github.io/_posts/mathematics/realanalysis/2024-04-05-topology-of-the-real-line.md

 ## 1. Metric Spaces

+We begin our study of metric spaces with a review of distance between points in the real numbers or its geometric interpretation as the real line.

 >**[DEFINITION 2.1.1]** \
 >For a real number $x$ the absolute value of $x$, denoted $|x|$, is deinfed by $|x|$ ...